FACTBOX-U.S. companies affected by government shutdown

 The aerospace and defense company said there could be delays in its jetliner deliveries, including its new 787 Dreamliner, because thousands of U.S. aviation officials needed to certify the planes have been idled.
 The delays would also affect numerous programs and products in the company’s defense business.

-The company, which makes Sikorsky helicopters and other items for the military, said it would be forced to furlough as many as 4,000 employees if the U.S. government shutdown continues through next week, due to the absence of government quality inspectors.
-More than 5,000 employees may be on furlough if the shutdown continues into next month.

-The retailer’s Sam’s Club chain saw a slight slowdown last weekend at its warehouse club stores near government facilities but anticipates it could see a lift in food sales if military commissaries remain closed, the unit’s CEO Rosalind Brewer told Reuters.
-The chain is letting military families shop without paying a membership fee at 50 outlets located near military bases, Brewer said.
+The retailer’s Sam’s Club chain saw a slight slowdown last weekend at its warehouse club stores near government facilities but anticipates it could see a lift in food sales if military commissaries remain closed, the unit’s CEO, Rosalind Brewer, told Reuters.
+The chain is offering military families and retirees free access to its stores while the military commissaries remain closed, Brewer said.

 The uranium fuel supplier, which is awaiting funds from the U.S. government for an enrichment project, said it may have to furlough some workers or slow down work at the project if the shutdown extends past Oct.
 15.

 Chief executives from major financial institutions have warned of “adverse” consequences if government agencies remain closed and lawmakers fail to raise the debt ceiling by mid-October.
 In a meeting with Obama on Wednesday, Goldman Sachs Chief Executive Lloyd Blankfein implicitly criticized Republicans for using their opposition to the healthcare law as a weapon that could lead to a U.S. default.
-(Compiled by Garima Goel in Bangalore; Editing by Joyjeet Das)
+(Compiled by Garima Goel in Bangalore)